guereslib/Reproducible-Research-Things/PITCHME.md

 The mistake occurred after the
 ### authors submitted revisions to the manuscript without tracking the changes,
 prompting the publisher to believe nothing had been changed and publishing the previous version.
+The journal initially told the authors it planned to publish an erratum that described the mistake as a production error, but then retracted the paper—seemingly without consulting the authors.
+However, the authors said they were happy with the outcome.
 ---
 ### A grad student was caught in the crossfire of fraud — and fought back
 In March, 2013, a graduate student joined the lab of a prominent researcher in Australia...